0rdinant/privacyguides.org/collections/_evergreen/linux-desktop.md

 ### Arch-based distributions

 Arch based distributions are not recommended for new users, regardless of the distribution.
 Arch does not have an distribution update mechanism for the underlying software stack.
-As a result the user of the system must stay aware with current trends and adopt technologies as they supersede older best practices.
+As a result the user of the system must stay aware with current trends and adopt technologies as they supersede older practices.

-The user is also expected to have sufficient Linux knowledge to properly set up security for their system such as adopting a [mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) system, writing firewall rules, setting up [kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module#Security) blacklists, hardening boot parameters, manipulating [sysctl](https://en.wikipedia.org/wiki/Sysctl) parameters and knowing what components they need such as [Polkit](https://en.wikipedia.org/wiki/Polkit).
+For a secure system, the user is also expected to have sufficient Linux knowledge to properly set up security for their system such as adopting a [mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) system, setting up [kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module#Security) blacklists, hardening boot parameters, manipulating [sysctl](https://en.wikipedia.org/wiki/Sysctl) parameters and knowing what components they need such as [Polkit](https://en.wikipedia.org/wiki/Polkit).

 Any user using the [AUR](https://wiki.archlinux.org/title/Arch_User_Repository), **must** be comfortable in auditing PKGBUILDs that they install from that service.
 AUR packages are user-produced content and are not vetted in any way and therefore are vulnerable to software supply chain attacks, which has in fact happened [in the past](https://www.bleepingcomputer.com/news/security/malware-found-in-arch-linux-aur-package-repository/).
 AUR should always be used sparingly and often there is a lot of bad advice on various pages which direct users to blindly use [AUR helpers](https://wiki.archlinux.org/title/AUR_helpers) without sufficient warning.
+Similar warnings apply to using third party Personal Package Archives (PPAs) on Debian based distributions or Community Projects (COPR) on Fedora.

 For advanced users, we only recommend Arch Linux, not any of its derivatives.
-We recommend against these two Arch derivatives:
+We recommend against these two Arch derivatives specifically:

  * **Manjaro**: This distribution holds packages back for 2 weeks to make sure that their own changes don't break, not to make sure that upstream is stable.
 When AUR packages are used, they are often built against the latest [libraries](https://en.wikipedia.org/wiki/Library_(computing)) from Arch's repositories.
  * **Garuda**: They use [Chaotic-AUR](https://aur.chaotic.cx/) which automatically and blindly compiles packages from the AUR.
 There is no verification process to make sure that the AUR packages don't suffer from supply chain attacks.